-The evidence of the actual landing must be by one or more of the following:
+The evidence of the actual landing must be by one or both of the following:

 - a.
-By recorded GPS position data that is independently confirmed (4.5.6b refers). - b.
-By an OO arriving soon after the event and there is no doubt about the position of landing. - c.
-By two witnesses (5.2.3d refers).
+By recorded GPS position data (see 4.5.6b). - b.
+By an OO or two independent witnesses arriving soon after the event, with no doubt about the position of landing (see 5.3.2d).